simasalaune/Portfolio/wp-content/plugins/unlimited-elements-for-elementor/readme.txt

 * Feature: Line Chart (Free) - Added styling options for the X and Y axis titles and values for better customization.
 * Feature: Post Grid (Free) - Added a new option called &quot;Show Post Type Name,&quot; which allows displaying the post type name within the widget.
 * Feature: Fullscreen Menu (Free) - Created a new option called &quot;Expand All After Page Load&quot; which allows all sections or items to be expanded automatically when the page finishes loading

-version 1.5.144 - 2025-04-08 =

-Plugin Changes:

-* Feature: finished the breadcrumbs widget functionality
-* Feature: added get wpml current langauge sticky posts functionality
-* Feature: added option for ";" in csv input
-* Feature: added option for placeholders in url in form redirect
-* Fix: fixed some sanitize url pattern so it detect less false positive
-* Fix: fixed price range filter small bugs
-* Fix: fixed unite gallery small width issues

-Widgets Changes:

-* Feature: Calendar (Pro) - Added Event Background Color Override Source option to the Source settings.
-This new option allows users to define a custom source field for overriding the default event background color.
-* Feature: Gradient Button (Free) - Added &quot;Hover Transition Duration&quot;, and also added the &quot;aria-label&quot; option to enhance accessibility and SEO by allowing users to describe the button's purpose.
-* Feature: Gradient Hover Effect Button (Free) - Added new typography, button padding, text color, button border, border radius, box shadow, and text shadow options.
-* Feature: Liquid Button (Free) - Added &quot;Show Icon&quot; option with styling option to show button icon.
-* Feature: Gradient Button (Free) - Added &quot;Show Icon&quot; option with styling option to show button icon.
-* Feature: Border Button Effect (Free) - Added &quot;Show Icon&quot; option with styling option to show button icon.
-* Feature: Masonry Post Grid (Pro) - Added Show Empty Message option, allowing users to display a custom message when no posts are available.
-* Change: Border Button Effect (Free) - Moved button style options to side by side Normal and Hover tabs, and added additional styling options, Border Radius, Border, Box Shadow, and Text Shadow.
-* Change: Parallelogram Button (Free) - Moved the hover options from the separate tab to side-by-side &quot;Normal&quot; and &quot;Hover&quot; tabs for better accessibility and ease of use.
-* Fix: Dropdown Button (Pro) - Fixed issue when Dropdown Item Color was not working as expected in some cases.
-* Fix: Side Menu (Pro) - Fixed issue where the menu item icon was not changing to active when the current page link was expanded.
-* Fix: Remote Arrows (Free) - Fixed issue when Set Disable On First / Last option was not working correctly.
-* Fix: Testimonial Carousel (Free) - Fixed issue when the widget was not working in Safari with Layout Type Marquee.
-* Fix: Checkboxes Filter (Pro) - Fixed issue when Loader Type: Hidden Filter was not hiding the filter widget during the loading process.

 [See changelog for all versions.](https://unlimited-elements.com/change-log/)